 For this month’s Microsoft updates, I will prioritize the order of installation below:

-Microsoft Windows LNK Remote Code Execution Vulnerability: CVE-2019-1280
+Windows Remote Desktop Gateway (RD Gateway) Remote Code Execution Vulnerability: CVE-2020-0609

 As per standard best practice; I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.

 I have provided further details of updates available for other commonly used applications below.

 In early January Mozilla released new versions of Firefox to address the following vulnerabilities and to add new user privacy features:

 Firefox 72.0: Resolves 5x high severity CVEs (defined), 5x moderate CVEs and 1x low CVE

 Firefox ESR 68.4 (Extended Support Release): Resolves 4x high severity CVEs and 2x moderate CVEs

 More recently Firefox 72.0.1 was released to address a single critical severity zero day (defined) vulnerability which was responsibly disclosed to Mozilla and fixed very quickly.
 Finally Firefox 72.0.2 was released on the 20th of January resolving inconsistent playback of full-screen HD videos among non-security other issues.